xiaosan-dev/astro-blog/src/content/post/test.md

 ---
-title: "A post of Markdown elements"
+title: "Markdown Testing"
-description: "This post is for testing and listing a number of different markdown elements"
+description: "This post is for testing different markdown elements"
-publishDate: "22 Feb 2023"
+publishDate: "2024/10/14"
-updatedDate: 22 Jan 2024
+updatedDate: 2024/10/17
 tags: ["test", "markdown"]
+ogImage: "/social-card.png"
+draft: true
 ---

 ## This is a H2 Heading